aroberge/reeborg/docs/en/developers.rst

    I know, I know ...

-   In the meantime, you can try running ``Permalink("comprehensive_test")`` as an example; the first time you run it, the world and program will simply be loaded.
-The second time is the real test...
+   In the meantime, you can select "Additional menu" and look at the various choices.
+When this document was last updated, there were two functional tests for Python and one for Javascript for the English version of the site (and one each for the French version).

 Reeborg's World code is on Github https://github.com/aroberge/reeborg